f-heeger/two_marker_metabarcoding/README.md

 # Two marker metabarcoding pipeline
 Snakemake pipeline for analysis of metabarcoding data of fungi with more than one marker (5.8S and ITS2).

 The pipeline (v1.1) is described in out paper [Combining the 5.8S and ITS2 to improve classification of fungi](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13266).

-The current version (v1.2) differs from that in that it uses snakemakes conda integration for better portability and easy installation.
+The current version (v1.3) can be found on the [release page](https://github.com/f-heeger/two_marker_metabarcoding/releases).
+It differs from version in the paper in that it uses snakemakes conda integration for better portability and easy installation.
+I also changed some external dependencies.
+See the release notes for further detail.

 There is also a pre-print available on BioRxiv describing version 1.0 of this pipeline: [https://doi.org/10.1101/532358 ](https://www.biorxiv.org/content/10.1101/532358v1)